realA10001986/VSR/README.md

 ### Connecting to a WiFi network

-Your VSR knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.
+Your VSR knows two ways of WiFi operation: Either it creates its own WiFi network or it connects to a pre-existing WiFi network.

 As long as the VSR is unconfigured, it creates its own WiFi network named "VSR-AP".
 This mode of operation is called "**Access point mode**", or **"AP-mode"**.
 In this mode, computers/handhelds can connect to your VSR in order to access the Config Portal, but ways of communication end right here.
 There is no inter-prop-communication ([BTTFN](#bttf-network-bttfn)) and no [HA/MQTT](#home-assistant--mqtt).